Skip to main content

 How many files can I attach to one field?

-By default, up to 20 files per field.
+By default, 1 file per field — a single file.
 An administrator can change this limit for each field context in the upload rules.
 The count is cumulative — files already attached plus the ones you're adding must stay within the limit.

 Is there a maximum file size?